 Financial Planner or DIY?
 Can Canadians be trusted with something as important as their own investments?

-• The panel’s view was that many if not most Canadians could use some help with investing and should be availing themselves of the services of some professional help.
+- The panel’s view was that many, if not most, Canadians could use some help with investing and should seek the services of a professional.

 Active or Passive Investing?
 Why can’t we all beat the market?

-• The simple answer to the second question is, you just can’t for a long period.
+- The simple answer to the second question is, you just can’t for a long period.
 This is where the Couch Potato let slip his agnostic views on Passive Investing.
-Somewhere in the Couch Potato Investing world a spud fell into a deep friar fryer.
+Somewhere in the Couch Potato Investing world, a spud fell into a deep

 Dividend investing, what’s all the fuss ?

-• It ended up that the Dividend Jihadists showed moderation in their views on things.
-Some good points about Dividend Investing is not an excuse to eschew diversification (something I on occasion forget as well).
+- It ended up that the Dividend Jihadists showed moderation in their views on things.
+Some good points about Dividend Investing are that it is not an excuse to eschew diversification (something I, on occasion, forget as well).

 Is the best investment for most Canadians to simply pay down their own debt?